-The key thing here is that I'm reasonably fit and confident, and will happily cycle almost anywhere in the city.
-This means I have a fast, reliable, convenient and cheap option for most trips.
+The key thing here is that I'm reasonably fit and confident, and will happily cycle almost anywhere in the city, which means I have a fast, reliable, convenient and cheap option for most trips.
 I am similarly capable of negotiating the obstacles Oxford throws at pedestrians.
-On top of that, we are well enough off that we can afford to own a car, to pay parking fees or bus fares when we need to without thinking about them, to have a tandem bicycle that makes cycling anywhere with a child possible, and to live not too far out of the centre.
+On top of that, we are well enough off that we can afford to own a car, to pay parking fees or bus fares when we need to, to have a tandem bicycle that makes cycling anywhere with a child possible, and to live not too far out of the centre.

 But for many people things are not nearly so pleasant.

 My commute is about 12 minutes on a bicycle, but someone unable or unwilling to cycle it faces much less appealing options.
 Including walking at either end, the bus might take 30 minutes if all goes well, but could take significantly longer in peak hour — and an annual bus pass costs nearly £600.
 And walking would take maybe 45 minutes.
-(Looking at the 2011 census data, of the 632 people commuting from my census area to central Oxford 260 cycled, 160 walk, 144 took the bus, and 60 drove (in 52 vehicles).
-But commuting figures flatter cycling rates: they don't cover children or the elderly, and people are less likely to cycle less regular shopping or socialising trips.)
+Looking at the 2011 census data, of the 632 people commuting from my census area to central Oxford 260 cycled, 160 walked, 144 took the bus, and 60 drove (in 52 vehicles).
+But commuting figures flatter cycling rates: they don't include children or the retired, and people are more confident cycling a regular route.